jessicawyz/tp/docs/DeveloperGuide.md

 ### Conclusion

-This guide provides a concise overview of the logs management functionalities within the system, designed to assist developers in understanding and utilizing these features effectively.
-For further details or clarification, please refer to the system documentation or contact the development team.
+This guide provides a concise overview of the student details retrieval system, designed to assist developers in understanding and utilizing these features effectively.
+For further details or clarification, please contact the development team.

 ## Student Payment Management System